dalito/ucumvert/README.md

 > q
 ```

-So the intermediate result is a tree which is then traversed to convert the elements to pint:
+So the intermediate result is a tree which is then traversed to convert the elements to pint quantities (or pint-compatible strings with another transformer):

 ![parse tree](parse_tree.png)